 Not quite as refined as the Qashqai but a very close second.

 The Mazda CX-5 will offer you a bit more passenger and boot space than the Qashqai and Kadjar.
 It comes in just two models; the SE-L Nav and Sport Nav and at first glance you’d be forgiven for thinking it’s a bit pricey, however the two models pack a lot of equipment, driver aids and tech in for the price and inside the latest models have been given a facelift that gives them a premium feel.

 The SE-L models for example comes as standard with 17 inch alloy wheels, LED daytime running lights, LED front fog lights, front and rear electric windows, climate control with speed limiter, start/stop button, dual zone climate control, front and rear parking sensors, automatic headlights, rain sensing windscreen wipers, heated folding door mirrors, privacy glass.
 You get a very nice 7 inch touchscreen equipped voice control and just about every function, it comes integrated with a DAB radio/CD, sat nav plus the ‘Aha’ and ‘Stitcher’ apps which add internet radio, facebook and twitter support.

-The Sport Nav model adds 19 inch gun metal alloy wheel, power tailgate, leather interior, a BOSE sound system, keyless entry, a reversing camera and traffic sign recognition.
+The Sport Nav model adds 19 inch gun metal alloy wheels, a power tailgate, leather interior, a BOSE sound system, keyless entry, a reversing camera and traffic sign recognition.

-Go for the 2.2 diesel the SE-L model is packed with equipment and tech but if you really want to push the boat out go for the Sport Nav, it has pretty much evefrything you can think of in a long-list of equipment.
+Go for the 2.2 diesel engineon the SE-L model which is packed with equipment and should be enough for most people.
+If you really want to push the boat out go for the Sport Nav, it has pretty much evefrything you can think of in a long-list of equipment.

 Good size boot, tons of equipment and tech as standard, premium feel inside.